laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 }
 ```

-We've marked our listener with the `ShouldQueue` interface, which tells Laravel that the listener should be run via a [background queue](https://laravel.com/docs/queues).
+We've marked our listener with the `ShouldQueue` interface, which tells Laravel that the listener should be run in a [queue](https://laravel.com/docs/queues).
+By default, the "sync" queue will be used to process jobs synchronously, however you may configure a queue worker to process jobs in the background.

-We've then configured our listener to send notifications to every user in the platform, except for the author of the Chirp.
-In reality, this might annoy users, so you may want to implement a "following" feature so users only receive notifications for people they follow.
+We've then configured our listener to send notifications to every user in the platform, except the author of the Chirp.
+In reality, this might annoy users, so you may want to implement a "following" feature so users only receive notifications for accounts they follow.

 We've used a [database cursor](https://laravel.com/docs/eloquent#cursors) to avoid loading every user into memory at once, but another thing to be mindful of as your application scales is any rate limiting that your mail provider might impose.
-You may want to consider sending a summary once per day using Laravel's [scheduling](https://laravel.com/docs/scheduling) feature.
+You may like to consider sending a summary email once per day instead, using Laravel's [scheduling](https://laravel.com/docs/scheduling) feature.

 > **Note**
 > In a production application you should add the ability for your users to unsubscribe from notifications like these.